 The next day

 When you wake up the next day, your eyes should have minimal to no discomfort.
 If you have had SMILE or LASIK, your vision should be pretty good although it may not be perfect.
 If you have had PRK, your vision can be quite variable, from being quite clear to quite blurry.
 This variability is quite normal.
-Often, distance and intermediate vision is better than near vision, especially if you have had a short-sighted correction.
+Often, distance and intermediate vision are better than near vision, especially if you have had a short-sighted correction.

 You will be seen at the Wellington Eye Centre for your post-operative check in the morning.
 This visit normally only takes five minutes.
 Your vision will be measured and your eyes checked for any post-operative problems.
 If your eyesight is up to the legal standard for driving, you will be given a form to take to the Automobile Association to have any endorsements requiring you to wear glasses or contacts taken off your driver’s licence.
+You must do this within 60 days of the form being completed.
+Depending on the procedure you had, you may need to have your Optometrist or GP complete this form again before renewing your licence.

 If you are having your follow-up visits in another town, you will be given a letter to take with you for your first postoperative appointment.
 After having SMILE or LASIK, you will have an appointment to be checked again one week later.
 PRK patients, who have a slower visual recovery, will also be seen on Friday to make sure that they are comfortable and healing well before the weekend.